Wie is de Mol? (Dutch TV series) season 23: Episode 9 - Molafpraak

 The group is presented with seven boxes of varying sizes, each marked with a different colored shape and some containing money; they can later open one box to claim its contents.
 To determine which box to open, each candidate first completes a 60-metre abseil one at a time.
 During the abseil, they receive six phone calls from the six eliminated candidates asking them a trivia question about a previous assignment of the season, where the answers correlate to clues about which box to open or avoid.
 After each candidate abseils, they can discuss the answers before collectively deciding on one box to open.
 The more questions candidates answer correctly, the greater chance they have of opening a box with money, with one box containing the maximum €2,000 if they follow all the clues correctly.

-The group opened a box containing €1,000, therefore adding it to the pot.